VLPLAY-Games/LufiraOS/documentation/02_kernel_init.md

 - **PMM**: If bitmap allocation fails, the kernel halts with an infinite loop.
 - **Paging**: If a page table cannot be allocated, the kernel halts.
 - **Heap**: If the heap cannot be mapped, the kernel halts.
-- **FAT**: If mounting fails, a warning is printed, but the kernel continues.
+- **LufiraFS**: If mounting fails, a warning is printed, but the kernel continues (almost nothing persistent will work).
 - **ACPI**: If initialisation fails, a warning is printed, but the kernel continues.
 - **Drivers**: Most drivers continue even if they fail (mouse, audio, etc.).